-- G. Schools or grade levels who have music, art, and/or theatre arts teachers will record grades in those areas of the fine arts every six weeks. - H. A minimum of three grades must be recorded in the teacher's grade book for each fine arts grade issued on the report card. - I. All Fine Arts instruction must be TEKS based.
+- G. Schools or grade levels, who have music, art, and/or theatre arts teachers, will record grades in those areas of the fine arts every six weeks. - H. The teacher's gradebook must contain a minimum of 3 daily grades per six weeks/ marking period; grading scale will convert from a numerical average to an alpha grade. - I. All Fine Arts instruction must be TEKS based.

-GRADES 1 - 5
+GRADES 1-5